 Writing thank you notes is a skill many of us should have, but perhaps have not yet sharpened.
 It’s one of those things in life that is absolutely required, but also somehow gets overlooked.
 Regardless of whether you’re a thank you note writing pro or are looking to sharpen your gratitude-writing skills, this post will cover just about anything and everything you’ll ever need to know on how to write a thank you note.

 Think kids’ birthday parties are easy?
 Cake, some balloons, maybe a clown…right?
 WRONG!
 If you’re planning a birthday party for anyone under the age of 14, consider yourself in deep waters.
 Navigating the etiquette of preschool, elementary, and middle school-aged parties is a minefield.

 Hooray, you’re engaged!
 There was a ring, maybe some rose petals, possibly a flash mob and most importantly, someone said “Yes!”
 Engagements are so exciting!
 When all the electricity has died down a bit and it’s time to start planning your wedding you’ll have so many different avenues to maneuver like who to invite, who not to invite, when to invite them and so on.
 We’re big believers that planning weddings shouldn’t have to be such a mystical pain in the ass.
 So we thought we’d give you some insight into the Do’s and Don’ts of sending out your wedding invites and save the dates.

-Yeah, we know.
+Your wedding is fast approaching so why are there so many missing RSVPs and how do you get your guests to actually respond?
 You sent them Save the Dates.
 You gave them their own little RSVP card and a pre-addressed, pre-stamped return envelope.
 You let them RSVP online via your wedding website so they wouldn’t even have to get up and find a mailbox.